 You had a hard workout yesterday and wake up to find that your heel pain is absolutely unbearable.

-Making a quick assessment of your situation is important to getting the treatment you need, avoiding additional injury, and preventing long-term damage.
+Making a quick assessment of your situation is important so that you can get the treatment you need, avoiding additional injury, and preventing long-term damage.

 But both Plantar Fasciitis and stress fractures can involve intense heel pain that makes weight-bearing activities difficult.